 Assuming your business has the resources available, the most effective approach would probably be to combine both methods.
 Bury the report while you’re in court litigating to get a takedown, then get the complaint delisted using the court order once it’s obtained.
 If and when the report re-emerges, the cycle of burying the result and getting it removed starts over again, like a game of digital whack-a-mole.

 To prevent future ROR complaints, SEJ also recommends that brands consider re-evaluating their business practices.
-Suggested areas of focus include providing good service, soliciting reviews, refunding unhappy clients, using review generation platforms and tools like Podium, and even potentially revising the brand’s business model.
+Suggested areas of focus include providing stellar service (thereby increasing the chance of building brand advocacy and receiving a good review), refunding unhappy clients, monitoring and responding to reviews, and even potentially revising the brand’s business model.

 Is there Any Hope?

 There are some promising signs that some of this may change — many hope that Google will eventually start having to use a more sophisticated removal system that can’t be so easily subverted, and some legal commentators have theorized that ROR has crossed the boundaries that protect its speech by intentionally making delisted complaints visible in search again.
 Recent changes in the SERPs also indicate that Google has begun to algorithmically devalue and demote ROR’s search engine rankings.